polytypic/Recalled/Docs/Tutorial.md

-# Recall or How to Define Computations that can be Recalled
+# How to Define Computations that can be Recalled

 Recall is a library, an [EDSL](http://en.wikipedia.org/wiki/Domain-specific_language) of a sort, that